phdcsseiden/phdcsseiden.github.io/_pages/about.md

-<b>After removing Saul, he made David their king.
-God testified concerning him: I have found David son of Jesse, a man after my own heart; he will do everything I want him to do. </b>
+-After removing Saul, he made David their king.
+God testified concerning him: I have found David son of Jesse, a man after my own heart; he will do everything I want him to do.

-Since you are precious and honored in my sight,
-    and because I love you,
-I will give people in exchange for you,
-    nations in exchange for your life.
+-Since you are precious and honored in my sight, and because I love you, I will give people in exchange for you, nations in exchange for your life.

-<b> Whether you turn to the right or to the left, your ears will hear a voice behind you, saying, “This is the way; walk in it.” </b>
+- Whether you turn to the right or to the left, your ears will hear a voice behind you, saying, “This is the way; walk in it.” </b>

-<b> LET THEM RETURN TO YOU, BUT YOU MUST NOT RETURN TO THEM!
-NEVER NEVER. </b>
+- Let them return to you, but you must not return to them.
+Never Never.

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">